eruedasanchez/eruedasanchez/README.md

 ### 👨‍💻 About me :

-- 🔭 I’m currently working as a freelancer frontend developer
+- 🔭 I’m currently working as a frontend developer
 - 🌱 I’m currently learning Javascript, React and NodeJs
 - 👯 I’m looking to collaborate on a differents projects
 - 💬 Ask me about HTML, CSS and web design